petrstepanov/bimmersticker-hexo/source/_posts/custom-engine-inside-sticker.md

 product_id: ST_CAR_INTELINSIDE
 ---

 Remember that Intel logo?
-Custom sticker with any engine type.
+Custom sticker for any engine model.

 <!-- more -->